What happens during a puppy’s third stage of training?

 So in the Puppy Three Star we make sure we focus on helping the dogs through the areas of training they may struggle with a bit more than others, and ensure their skills are built on more and more with every passing week.

-All of this careful training by our amazing puppy socialising volunteers helps to create what we deem as the ‘perfect’ hearing dog – and helps our pups to feel comfortable, relaxed and confident which is very important to us.
+All of this careful training by our amazing Volunteer Puppy Trainers helps to create what we deem as the ‘perfect’ hearing dog – and helps our pups to feel comfortable, relaxed and confident which is very important to us.

-We also support the puppy socialising volunteers through building up a pup’s soundwork training here.
+We also support the Volunteer Puppy Trainers through building up a pup’s soundwork training here.
 This includes making them aware of sounds and rewarding them when they take interest.
 All of this training helps create a perfect foundation for our dogs when they come into our training centres to learn the bulk of their sounds.

 Passing the Puppy Three Star